 [Below is my research essay that I wrote for my American Cinema course this past fall.
-It is more or less entirely intact minus a few edits here and there and the added pictures.
-Let me know what you think and whether you agree or disagree in the comments!]
+It is more or less entirely intact minus a few edits here and there and the added pictures.]

 There are few things considered more “American” than going to see the latest blockbuster at the Cineplex.
 As Tom Shone said in his book, Blockbuster: How Hollywood Learned to Stop Worrying and Love the Summer (2004), attending blockbuster wide-releases may be the quintessential American form of entertainment, the marquee meaningless activity we do to pass the time, hang with friends, and simply have some relaxing fun and be entertained.
 Shone even makes a notable observation that, “Many countries have film industries, but only America makes blockbusters.”
 But how exactly did blockbusters come to be?
 How did the modern Hollywood trend of producing, hyping, advertising, and selling massive titles with huge production values and massive budgets to reap massive profits come into being?
 How exactly did the industry change from what it was before?